Thursday, August 29, 2019

 By John Turney

 We are not sure who the first African-American player to snap in the NFL is.
-In the NFL's early days there were some black players and it's possible that someone played center in the 1920s, though if it happened it's never been noted.
+In the NFL's early days there were some Black players and it's possible that someone played center in the 1920s, though if it happened it's never been noted, it's not likely—it likely would have been reported at the time or caught by historians and written about later.

 In 1968 Walter "Buzz" Highsmith was the first African-American to start a game in the major leagues when he opened the game at center in the fourth game of the 1968 season.
 The quarterback for that game was Marlin Briscoe, the first quarterback to be a starter in the major leagues in modern history.
 Briscoe didn't start the opener, but he was the starter for the majority of the games.

-There were some black quarterbacks in the pre-modern era such as Fritz Pollard, Joe Lillard, George Taliaferro, Willie Thrower, and Charlie Brackins but only Pollard got real playing time.
-Taliaferro played tailback in a single wing and as such threw a lot, so in a sense he was the "passer" but Glen Dobbs got more playing time and threw more passes so we don't think he was the "starter".
+There were some Black quarterbacks in the pre-modern era such as Fritz Pollard, Joe Lillard, Kenny Washington (for a few plays) George Taliaferro, Willie Thrower, and Charlie Brackins but only Pollard got real playing time.
+Taliaferro played mostly tailback in a single wing and as such threw a lot, so in a sense he was the "passer" but Glenn Dobbs got more playing time and threw more passes so we don't think he was the "starter".

 Highsmith at Center, Briscoe at Quarterback